 Resources for providers

 - The Australian & New Zealand Hip Fracture Registry resources include guidelines for hip fracture care

-- Topic 6 Why hip fracture prevention and care matters for an update on the relationship between falls, osteoporosis and hip fractures.
+- Visit Topic 7 Why hip fracture prevention and care matters for an update on the relationship between falls, osteoporosis and hip fractures.

 - An introduction to the national strategy proposed by Osteoporosis New Zealand

-A set of evidence-based learning resources provides update on current best practice, covering issues in primary and secondary prevention of falls that will be raised in discussions about the Atlas data, eg:
+A set of evidence-based learning resources provide update on current evidence and best practice, covering issues in primary and secondary prevention of falls that will be raised in discussions about the Atlas data.

-The national programme conducts an annual evidence review to make sure the resources produced (including the Falls 10 Topics) remain relevant and up to date for the sector.
-The ‘Just In’ Evidence review coincides with the April Falls 2017 focus, and can be found here.
+The national programme conducts an annual evidence review to make sure that the resources that have been produced (including the Falls 10 Topics) remain relevant and up to date for the sector.
+The evidence review to coincide with the April Falls 2018 focus, can be found here.

 - Morris JN, Belleville-Taylor P, Fries BE et al. 2011. interRAI Long-Term Care Facilities (LTCF) Assessment Form and User’s manual.
 Version 9.1, Australian Edition.
 Washington DC: interRAI.
 URL: http://catalog.interrai.org/LTCF-long-term-care-facilities-manual-australian

 - Australian and New Zealand Hip Fracture Registry (ANZHFR) Steering Group.
 2014.
 Australian and New Zealand Guideline for Hip Fracture Care: Improving Outcomes in Hip Fracture Management of Adults.
 Sydney: Australian and New Zealand Hip Fracture Registry Steering Group.